 I’ve had lots of dates with Susan.

 5. I’m going to have “service days” days for Susan.
 Yes, we should serve our spouses every day, but a service day will be a day that I am doing anything and everything she wants me to do.
-For example, yesterday, Susan needed to spend the entire day working on a speech she needs to give this week.
+For example, Susan needed to spend the entire day working on a speech she needed to give.
 So, I made it a “serve Susan day.”
 I did laundry, watered the flowers, went to the grocery store, cooked dinner, washed the dogs, and brought her refreshments.

-I’ve done this a number of times over the last year, especially in the last couple of months when Susan had surgery.
-She had to get a new pacemaker so I had quite had quite a few things to do for Susan.
+I’ve done this a number of times over the year, especially in the months when Susan had surgery.
+She had to get a new pacemaker so I had quite a few things to do for Susan.